ecology-rocks/spooke/README.md

 Spooke operates within a single document, but affects the contents of documents in a project folder.
 There's no weird, abitrary,  or secretive file format.
 Every chapter is a Google Doc, and they're all found in your "Spooke" folder, which will be directly in your drive.

 Future updates of Spooke will include things like character templates, name generators, how-to advice, book stats, and compiling options.
 But for now, there's enough for you to get started writing your book!

+## Where To Learn More

+You can visit https://samldavisphd.com/spooke to learn more about Spooke, or visit https://github.com/ecology-rocks/spooke to view the code repository.